oroinc/documentation/backend/security/acl.rst

 +-----------------+------------------+-----------------------------------------------------------+

 Each record is associated with an owning organization.
 When a user logs into the system, they work in the scope of one of their organizations.
-If a user is a member in several organizations, they can switch the organization scope that is used to perform access checks.

 .. note::